Wonder Woman 1984 has been delayed until Christmas

 Warner Bros.
 Chairman Toby Emmerich added: “Patty Jenkins is an exceptional filmmaker and with Wonder Woman 1984 she has delivered an incredibly dynamic film that moviegoers of all ages around the world will absolutely love.
 We’re very proud of the film and look forward to bringing it to audiences for the holidays.”

-Despite previous reports signalling that a Wonder Woman delay could push back Dune, Warner Bros are apparently keeping the sci-fi epic's current release date of December 18.
-There are no plans for either to release digitally or on-demand as Warner Bros. – who also released Tenet – are wanting a cinema release.
+Despite previous reports signalling that a Wonder Woman delay could push back Dune, Warner Bros. is apparently keeping the sci-fi epic's current release date of December 18.
+There are no plans for either to release digitally or on-demand as Warner Bros. – who also released Tenet – is committed to a theatrical release.

 Wonder Woman 1984, more than most, has been dealt a bad hand when it comes to delays.
 Originally scheduled for December 1, 2019, it was pushed up to November 2019, and later delayed into the early summer window of June 5, 2020.
 From there, coronavirus concerns took hold and saw it retreat into August and, recently, October.
 Now, its release date is Christmas Day 2020.